Nuix/discover-extension-sdk/API.md

 #### .set(fieldId, values) ⇒ <[Promise]>
 - `fieldId` <[String]> ID of the field for which to replace the selection.
 - `values` <[Array]<[Number]>> Array of IDs of the values to select.
-- returns: A promise that resolves upon Ringtail's acknowledgement of the request.
+- returns: A promise that resolves upon the application's acknowledgement of the request.

 Clears any prior selection and selects the provided values for the given Browse section.
 Pass an empty array to clear the selection for a Browse section.